jeremy-albuixech/lists-backend/README.md

 This will reload the server when a file in src/ is modified.

-This uses the shared repository owl-types, to facilitate development you can link it:
+This uses the shared repository lists-types, to facilitate development you can link it:

 ```
-# git clone git@github.com:albi34/owl-types.git
+# git clone git@github.com:albi34/lists-types.git
-# cd owl-backend/
+# cd lists-backend/
-owl-backend/# npm link ../owl-types
+lists-backend/# npm link ../lists-types
 ```

 ## Tests